bomsy/bomsy.github.io/_posts/2019-01-05-log-points.md

 These are a special kind of breakpoint that when set, never get hit, rather they log the results of the expression to the console.

+They recently landed in Firefox 67.

+With log points

-- **No need to context switch**, once in the debugger, the developer can focus on figuring out the issue without having to switch back and forth between the browser developer tool and the code editor.
+- **No need to context switch**, once in the debugger, the developer can focus on figuring out the issue, without having to switch back and forth between the browser developer tool and the code editor.
 This increases productivity.

 - **No littering with console logs** since the logging is now done in the debugger, no need to litter the code with